AndreHolzer/Metapolish/README.md

    </p>
 </figure>

-The tool can be operated using either a GUI interface, R markdown, or the command line (the latter which is still work in progress).
-The tool has been tested on both Mac and Windows operating systems, analysing GC/MS data obtained from different algae samples.
+The tool can be operated following graphical user interphases (GUI) on top of unerlying R markdown scripts.
+The tool has been tested on both Mac and Windows operating systems, predominatly analysing GC/MS data obtained from different algae samples.

 ### Key Features

 - **Simplicity**: The tool provides reproducible and scalable data analysis which can be executed across operating systems.
 - **Integrated data extraction from .pdf and .xlsx files of common peak quantification tools**: Starting from .pdf files the tool allows easy extraction of GC/MS summary data from common pre-processing tools such as Thermo Xcalibur-TraceFinder or Shimadzu GCMS solution.

-A more detailed functionality documentation can be found as part of the MetaPLMA publication: doi... (coming soon)